jyobb/islandora_map_browse/README.md

    * Download the zip file.
    * Install in sites/all/libraries/Leaflet.markercluster-leaflet-0.7

+## Leaflet Configuration
+Leaflet uses map quest maps that now require a key.
+A free key that allows 15,000 hits a month can be downloaded by signing up here: https://developer.mapquest.com/plans There is a field in the configuration to add this key.

 ## Solr Configuration

 This module has been tested with solr version 3.6.2 and fedora 3.5.